sinathr/UI-Cropping-Image/README.md

-To install CroppingImageLibrary just execute the following command in your nuget CLI :
+To installs CroppingImageLibrary just execute the following command in your nuget CLI :

 ```bash
 Install-Package CroppingImageLibrary -Version 1.0.1